openlab-aux/vuizvui/modules/README.md

 If a module is highly specific for your own configuration, use the same categories but put them under `user/$category/$module`.

-Don't forget to add your module to the list module-list.nix, but make sure you have options in place to disable them by default.
+Don't forget to add your module to `module-list.nix`, but make sure you have options in place to disable them by default.